 There couldn’t possibly be an intruder in the house, could there?
-A chill came over her as she set about the house checking every room.
+A chill came over her as she set about checking every room.
 All the windows were shut and nothing looked disturbed.
 Besides, even if a burglar had broken into the house – in half an hour, no less – why would they have turned on the fairy lights as a marker that they had been and gone?
 It made no sense.

 The thought was unsettling, but that wasn’t why Aisling ruled it out.
 No, she ruled it out for another reason; if a person, or persons, were living in her attic space then food or possessions would have gone missing.
 Nothing had been stolen, moved or misplaced in the three months since she had moved in.
 Furthermore, she was a Queen’s University student like most of the people living on her street.
 Like many other students she could think of, Aisling was broke.
-What good would it do for a person to live in the roof-space above an undergraduate Classics student with more debt than money to their name?
+What good would it do for a person to live in the roof-space above an undergraduate History with Irish student with more debt than money to their name?

 No; Occam’s Razor.
 The simplest explanation is usually the best one.
 What did Aisling’s gut feeling tell her about the mystery of the fairy lights switching on by themselves?